A Transdisciplinary Approach for Generating Synthetic but Realistic Domestic Sex Trafficking Networks: Development of the Network Generator

 In order to clarify the distinction between the activities of a specific trafficker and the activities of all traffickers, we additionally define the distinction between an operation and network.
 Henceforth, when we refer to an operation, we are referring to a single trafficker, their bottom (if they have one), and their victims.
 The network refers to all operations generated, where the number of operations is a user-specified input.
-We can view the network as all operations in a given geographical region.
 We also want to provide a distinction to connections that are necessary for the function of a trafficking operations, as opposed to connections that are purely social, although we recognize that social connections may help further the activities of a trafficking operation.
 We define an operational arc as an arc that is necessary for the functions of the trafficking operation.
 An example of this is an arc between a trafficker and a victim, as that connection represents that the trafficker is able to control the victim.
-We define a social arc as an arc that does not necessarily have a function associated with them.
+We define a social arc as an arc that does not necessarily have any immediate operational function associated with it.
 An example of this is an arc between two victims.
 Such a connection may not be necessary for the act of sex trafficking.
+However, if one of those victim were to be promoted to be the bottom, that arc would gain an operational function.

-\subsection{Transdisciplinary Research Approach: Creation and Validation}
+\subsection{\emph{Transdisciplinary Research Approach: Creation and Validation}}

-We sought to utilize different data sources to guide the development of the network generator.
-All data sources focused on trafficking operations in the Midwest region of the USA.
-For this first phase of development of the network generator, data analysis focused on smaller operations with only one trafficker.
-Table \ref{tab:datasources} denotes the number of each type of data source.

-We began the development of our network generator by first investigating publicly available federal case files of domestic sex trafficking cases.
-These case files consisted of relevant information needed to prosecute the trafficker(s), include the people involved, locations visited, online presence, and connections between them.
-However, these case files only contain the information necessary to prove a crime has been committed, which may omit key details regarding the network structure.